ci1xgk/Fellowship_Webpage/Merewether1-2.md

    | QFIX     | Fixed flow into domain     | Discharge per unit width in square meter per second (q=Q/B)    |
    | QVAR     | Time-varying flow into domain       | Boundary identifier from data in the user-supplied `.bdy` file     |

-For Merwether test case, the simulation consists of a steady flow rate of 19.7 cubic meter per second, incoming through a 38 m opening at the south edge of the domain ([see *"Merewether urban flooding"*](/Merewether.md)) and going out through the north edge, while west and east edgees are closed.
-To set this type of inflow, `HFIX` boundary condition type must be selected.
-Dividing 19.7 by 38 (length of opening) gives a discharge per unit width of 0.5184 (square meter per second).
-Accordingly, the `.bci`file for this test case, namely `merewether.bci` will be set as figure below.
+For the Merwether test case, the simulation consists of a steady flow rate of Q = 19.7 cubic meter per second, inflowing through an opening at the south edge of the domain with a width B = 38 m ([see *"Merewether urban flooding"*](/Merewether.md)) and leaving through the north edge.
+The west and east edges of the domain are closed by solid walls.

+To set a steady inflow, i.e. specify a unit-width discharge of q = Q/B = 0.5184 in the 5th column, `QFIX` boundary condition type must be selected in the 4rd column.
+As the inflow located in the south edge (constant Y) the first column has the letter S. The inflow occurs from an opening starting at X = 382300.00 and ending at X = 382338.0, which should be selected in 2nd and 3rd columns.

+To set a free outflow through the northern edge of the domain (constant Y), `FREE` must be selected in the 4th column after selecting N in the 1st column; whereas, the 2nd and 3rd columns has the X coordinates of the north edge.
+The 5th column can be left blank in this case.

+As closed boundary conditions are set by default, no specifications for the east and west edges are required.

+Hence, the `.bci`file for the Merwether test case, named `merewether.bci`, will be as shown in the snapshot below:

 ![image](/Figures/mer9.png)